 Precession is a very slow movement of Earth's axis, which can be comprehended only after generations and thus in former times was handed down mostly by cults and religions (Dechend and Santillana 1977).
-Earth's axis describes by a gyroscopic movement a double cone in the shape of an hourglass, which points to the Northern and Southern celestial hemispheres, having the center in the poles of the ecliptic.
-The Northern rotation axis of the Earth describes a circle among the stars, centered on the ecliptic north pole.
+Earth's axis describes by a gyroscopic movement a double cone in the shape of an hourglass, pointing with its center to the poles of the ecliptic.
+Doe to precession the Northern axis of the Earth describes a circle among the stars, centered on the ecliptic north pole.

-The wobble of Earth's axis has the effect that before a decisive moment of the year, i.e. at the dawn of the day of vernal equinox during many millennia one constellation after the next announces New Year's Day in spring.
+The wobble of Earth's axis has the effect that due to precession before a decisive moment of the year, i.e., at the dawn of the day of vernal equinox during many millennia one constellation after the next announces New Year's Day in spring.

-Many yearly count start with the vernal equinox, such as the Persian calendar, which begins with Nauroz (meaning new day) but also the beginning of Dionysius' Anno Domini, is 25th of March.
+New year of many ancient cultures start with the vernal equinox, such as the Persian calendar, which begins with Nauroz (meaning new day) but also the beginning of Dionysius' Anno Domini, is 25th of March, the former feast of Christ's incarnation (now Annunciation).
 Also the Latin names of the months, September, October, November, and December make sense only if you start counting with March at the vernal equinox.

-Due to the gyroscopic wobble of the Earth every about 1500 or 2500 years, depending on the size of the constellations, each succeeding constellation not only announces the new year's day, but identifies the temporal orientation and adoration of the age.
+Due to the gyroscopic wobble of the Earth every about 1500 or 2500 years, depending on the size of the constellations, each succeeding constellation not only announces the New Year's Day, but identifies also the temporal orientation and adoration of the age.
 The change of these constellations seemingly was noted by a change in worship handed down in myths and idols.

-Some 5,500 year ago, when Taurus was at the heliacally rising constellation, we find bull symbolism in different myths and cults of Europe (the myth of king Minos), Middle East (Baal of Mesopotamia and Golden Calf of Bible) and Egypt (Apis bull).
+Some 5,500 year ago, when Taurus was at the heliacal rising constellation, we find bull symbolism in different myths and cults of Europe (the myth of king Minos), Middle East (Baal of Mesopotamia and Golden Calf of Bible), and Egypt (Apis bull).

-Some 3,500 years ago the vernal equinox constellation Aries announced the next age and had an effect on the myth of the Argonauts, searching for the Golden Fleece, the wool of a winged ram.
+Some 3,500 years ago the next vernal equinox constellation Aries announced the next age and had an effect on the myth of the Argonauts, searching for the Golden Fleece, the wool of a winged ram.
 Also Moses appears with horns of a ram, condemning the former bull worship, belittled as the Golden Calf.